esper-io/console_docs/docs/pipeline/view-pipelinev2.md

 ![Run pipeline](./image/view/2-pipelineDetails.png)

 Further, click on the run to view its details.
-You can also congigure a new run.
+You can also configure a new run.